 We're writing to you to inform you of our proposals, explain what this means for you and how you can raise concerns or make an objection.

 We've set up a dedicated area of our website, where you can view this document and others as well as a range of Q&As.
-You can also submit a question to our team via our website.
+You can submit a question via our website.
 Visit standardlife.co.uk/businesstransfer